ShortMiao/wiinetserviceita/README.md

 ### Dependencies
 This is an incomplete, flawed list that will hopefully get more acccurate and helpful with time.

-We currently use:
+Per ora utilizziamo:
 - apache2
 - php8.1
 - php8.1-curl
 - ffmpeg
 - yt-dlp

-- AVVISO: Questo progetto mira a tradurre WiiNet in italiano ed e molto incompleto.
+AVVISO: Questo progetto mira a tradurre WiiNet in italiano ed è molto incompleto.
 Potrebbe volerci un po'.